bbouffaut/ajax-to-sip-gateway/README.md

 # README #

-This project aims at implementing a WebApp to SIP gateway in order to access SIP services from any web browser.
+This project aims at implementing a **WebApp to SIP gateway** in order to access SIP services from any web browser.
 It has been issued in 2009 and is based on Google Web Toolkit framework for the client part.

 **NB**: this project is not maintained anymore since it is based on a old-fashioned AJAX polling approach.***It should be rewritten to use WebRTC current technologies***.
+However, most of the logic would be re-usable in WebRTC context.

 ## Content ##